 A few comments:

-- When putting the LCD back in place, it may be a good idea to wipe down the top and bottom edges of the rubber strips with an alcohol-wetted cotton swab, and this should also be done for all surfaces of the LCD itself.
+- When putting the LCD back in place, it may be a good idea to wipe down the top and bottom edges of the rubber strips with an alcohol-wetted cotton swab, and this should also be done for all surfaces of the LCD itself and the metal contacts on the circuit board.
 Doing this will make sure that there aren't any dust particles, fibers or hair that may cause one or more of the LCD's segments to not work.

 - The two rubber strips for the LCD just sit in place, on edge, in the LCD mount and the LCD goes on top of it.
 When mating the face of the speedometer back to the circuit board, make sure that you have re-installed the LCD right-side up and oriented properly (remember when you made note of the marks on the LCD?) so that you don't accidentally crush and break it when putting the speedometer face back into place.
 Make sure that the four black screws are tightened firmly - but not so tight that you crack the plastic.